Trip or Vacation

 Premier Tours & Travel is headed to Argentina you won’t want to miss experiencing this exclusive, bespoke, 5-star luxury tour.
 Premier Tours & Travel will lead you on a chef-led Argentinean cultural, viticultural, and culinary adventures throughout Buenos Aires and Mendoza, including renown wineries in the Maipú, Lujan de Cuyo, and Uco Valleys.
 Hand-selected luxury accommodations, such as The Vines Resort & Spa and Palacio Duhau – Park Hyatt Buenos Aires, as well as bespoke collaborative winery cooking experiences and Chef’s dinners — including an exclusive, collaborative Chef’s dinner with The Vines Resort & Spa’s Executive Chef Matias Mansilla with wine pairings by The Vines Resort & Spa’s Sommelier — will make this truly a Premier experience.

-February 10 - February 19, 2022 — An Exclusive Departure with Chef Bob Waggoner
+February 23-March 4, 2023 — An Exclusive Departure with Chef Bob Waggoner

 Based on 20 guests; Includes Domestic Argentina Flights (Coach)